yuki-koyama/sequential-line-search/README.md

 # Overview
 This repository contains a part of the source codes used in our research project on the **sequential line search** method (which is a variant of Bayesian optimization).
-The core algorithm is in the source codes in the "sequential_line_search_core" folder.
-This repository also contains the following three example applications:
+The core algorithm is implemented in the source codes in the "sequential_line_search_core" folder.
+This repository also contains the following example applications:

+- **bayesian_optimization_1d**: A simple demo of the standard Bayesian optimization applied to a one-dimensional test function.
+- **sequential_line_search**: A simple demo of the sequential line search method applied to a multi-dimensional test function.
-- **bayesian_optimization_1d_gui**: A visual demonstration of the standard Bayesian optimization applied to a one-dimensional test function.
+- **bayesian_optimization_1d_gui**: A visual demo of the standard Bayesian optimization applied to a one-dimensional test function.
+(Qt5 required)
-- **bayesian_optimization_2d_gui**: A visual demonstration of the standard Bayesian optimization applied to a two-dimensional test function.
+- **bayesian_optimization_2d_gui**: A visual demo of the standard Bayesian optimization applied to a two-dimensional test function.
+(Qt5 required)
-- **sequential_line_search_2d_gui**: A visual demonstration of the sequential line search method applied to a two-dimensional test function.
+- **sequential_line_search_2d_gui**: A visual interactive demo of the sequential line search method applied to a two-dimensional test function.
+(Qt5 required)

 # Project Web Site
 http://koyama.xyz/project/sequential_line_search/